Cheng5195/HSI_3D_Object_Reconstruction/README.md

 ## Step 2: Point Cloud Registration

 ### Running the Script
-1. Ensure feature matching results exist
+1. Ensure feature matching results exist (outputs generated from Step 1)
 2. Run `python 2_Registration_All.py`
 3. Select the same object as in Step 1 (Cracker box)